puneetsl/Resume/README.md

 Personal projects
 ---
+* [Memodiction](https://play.google.com/store/apps/details?id=me.puneetsingh.learn1) - An Android app that lets you learn and revise words to build your vocabulary intelligently
 * Co-founded <a href="http://www.gridbits.com">Gridbits</a>, a services and products company that makes Android, iOS and web applications.
 Hyroo.in is the first product that helps the costumers rent cars online in India.<br>
 * <a href="http://tweetiments.com">Tweetiments.com</a> - Sentiment Analysis of Twitter data (Perl, PHP)<br>
 * HappyOrSad - Perl script to know mood of text and lyrics (https://github.com/puneetsl/HappyOrSad)<br>